alcheng10/Forecasting_Electricity_Weather/README.md

 # Forecasting_Electricity_Weather
 Repository that contains two data science notebooks which analyse and model forecasts for electricity load and weather data.

+Written in Python and SQL - using Pandas and Prophet.

 For interactive version, please visit:

 https://www.kaggle.com/alcheng10/weather-forecasting